DeGirum/degirum_face/recognition_pipeline_userguide.md

 > **Tip:** Use L2-normalized embeddings for best results with cosine similarity.
 Regularly evaluate your embedding model on your data to ensure good performance.

+## Understanding the Recognition Stage

+### What is the Recognition Stage?

+The recognition stage is responsible for matching each detected and embedded face to a database of known identities.
+This is where the system determines "who" a face belongs to, or if it is unknown, by comparing the extracted face embedding to a reference database.

+### How the Recognition Stage Works

+- For each face embedding produced by the embedding model, the system searches a vector database (e.g., `ReID_Database`) to find the closest match.
+- The embedding is normalized and compared to all stored embeddings using a similarity metric (typically cosine similarity).
+- The best match is selected, and the corresponding identity and attributes are retrieved.
+- If no match is found above a certain confidence threshold, the face is marked as "unknown."

+### Key Steps

+1. **Embedding Normalization:** Each face embedding is L2-normalized to ensure fair comparison.
+2. **Database Search:** The normalized embedding is compared to all entries in the face database.
+3. **Identity Assignment:** The closest match (if any) is assigned as the face's identity; otherwise, the face is labeled as unknown.
+4. **Attribute Update:** The face's attributes (e.g., name, metadata) are updated in the tracking map.
+5. **Confirmation Logic:** The system tracks how many consecutive frames a face is recognized as the same identity before confirming it (see Identity Confirmation).
+6. **Alerting:** If configured, the system can trigger alerts when a known or unknown face is recognized.

+### Why Use the Recognition Stage?

+- **Identification:** Assigns real-world identities to detected faces.
+- **Access Control & Analytics:** Enables applications like attendance, access control, or customer analytics.
+- **Event Triggering:** Supports alerting and downstream actions based on recognized or unknown faces.

+### Example Flow

+1. A face is detected, aligned, and embedded.
+2. The embedding is searched against the database.
+3. If a match is found, the face is labeled with the corresponding identity and attributes.
+4. If no match is found, the face is labeled as "unknown."
+5. The recognition result is used for confirmation, annotation, and possible alerting.

+### Best Practices

+- **Database Quality:** Use high-quality, diverse images for each identity in the database.
+- **Threshold Tuning:** Adjust similarity thresholds to balance false positives and false negatives.
+- **Regular Updates:** Periodically update the database with new embeddings to improve recognition accuracy.

 ## Understanding Identity Confirmation Logic